 25) On 5 June 1932, Svanhild Hansen, aged four, was playing in the Norwegian village of Leka, near Trondheim, when a huge eagle grabbed her and carried her for more than a mile before dropping her on a high ledge.
 Villagers found her asleep and unharmed apart from scratches.

 26) Two photographs of crypto-zoological entities have achieved iconic status: the 1934 "surgeon's photograph" of the Loch Ness Monster and Eric Shipton's 1951 photograph of an Abominable Snowman footprint in the Himalayas.
 Dr Kenneth Wilson, a London gynaecologist, took the Nessie photo, which was published in the Daily Mail on 21 April 1934.
 Fifty-nine years later, a man called Christian Spurling claimed on his death-bed that he had taken part in hoaxing this photo, using a model made from plastic wood; but not everyone is convinced, and the debate continues.
 As for the Abominable Snowman, there are inconsistencies in Shipton's accounts of how his photo was taken - and it's true he was fond of practical jokes.

-27) In October 1967, Roger Patterson filmed what appears to be a Bigfoot at Bluff Cove, California.
+27) In October 1967, Roger Patterson filmed what appears to be a Bigfoot at Bluff Creek, California.
 No one has proved the footage is fake, but sceptics naturally maintain it is a big bloke in a gorilla suit.